 Monitoring/ Surprise Visits: During the internship program, the faculty mentor makes a surprise visit to the internship site, to check the student's presence physically.
 If the student is found to be absent without prior intimation to the concerned industry, entire training/internship may be canceled.
 Students should inform through email to the faculty mentor as well as the industry supervisor at least one day prior to avail leave.

+CHAITANYA BHARATHI INSTITUTE OF TECHNOLOGY

+(AUTONOMOUS)

+DEPARTMENT OF BIOTECHNOLOGY

-CHAITANYA BHARATHI INSTITUTE OF TECHNOLOGY In line with the AICTE Model Curriculum with effect from AY 2024-25
+(In line with AICTE Model Curriculum with effect from AY 2026-27)

 SEMESTER-VI